ricsanfre/pi-cluster/docs/_docs/monitoring.md

 - Create a manifest file `k3s-metrics-service.yml` for creating the Kuberentes service used by Prometheus to scrape K3S metrics.

   This service must be a [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services), for allowing Prometheus service discovery process of each of the pods behind the service.
-Since the metrics are exposed not by a pod but by a k3s process, the service need to be defined [`without selector`](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors) and the `endpoints` must be defined explicitely
+Since the metrics are exposed not by a pod but by a k3s process, the service need to be defined [`without selector`](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors) and the `endpoints` must be defined explicitly

   The service will be use the k3s-proxy endpoint (TCP port 10249) for scraping all metrics.